chiarasabaini/PCB_Circuit_Baker/README.md

 ### Core Functionality

 - **STM32F030CCT6**:
+  - generates temperature profile, based on user input
+  - reads temperature from type K thermocouples
+  - modulates power to heating elements
-  - Manages the oven's functionalities
+  - handles user interaction with the buttons board

+---

+### Features

+- **Mode of Operation**
+  - **static mode**: lets user select a temperature to keep.

+  - **temperature control**: lets user create a temperature to follow over a time period: profiles are saved

+- **PID Parameter**
+  - tunable PID parameter
+  - parameter are saved

 - **LCD Display**:
-  - serves as GUI for the user to interact with the oven
+  - serves as GUI for the user to interact with the oven: displays profile and current temperature

 - **User Board**:
-    - UI made of buttons
+    - made of tactile switches

 ---

-### Features

-- **Wave Generation**:
-  - something something something

-- **Static Mode**:
-    - something something something

----

 ## Usage

-1. Connect the oven to the power supply
+1. Connect the oven to main line
-2. Turn on the oven
+2. (optional) Adjust parameters
-3. Select the desired temperature
+3. Select the desired mode of operation
 4. Insert the pcb
 5. Press the start button
 6. Wait for the process to finish